Mid-Columbia-Libraries/jspapi2/readme.md

 ## <a name="status"></a>Project Status

-jsPAPI-2 replaces the original jsPAPI with a modernized version supporting es6 style modules.
+JsPAPI2 replaces the original JsPAPI with a modernized version supporting es6 style modules.

-jsPAPI currently implements bib and catalog related public methods of the Polaris API, patron and staff authentication, a flexible module core and the ability to manually implement any Polaris API methods with the powerfall call() method.
+JsPAPI2 currently implements bib and catalog related public methods of the Polaris API, patron and staff authentication, a flexible module core and the ability to manually implement any Polaris API methods with the powerfall call() method.

 ---

 ## <a name="docs"></a>Documentation

-Developer documentation of public methods is available in `./docs` or [online](https://mid-columbia-libraries.github.io/jsPAPI2/):
+Developer documentation of public methods is available in `./docs` or [online](https://mid-columbia-libraries.github.io/jspapi2/):

 ---

 ## <a name="contact"></a>Contact

-jsPAPI is developed and maintained by Vance Cole at Mid-Columbia Libraries in Washington State.
+JsPAPI is developed and maintained by Vance Cole at Mid-Columbia Libraries in Washington State.
 If you need help or have questions please feel free to contact me, [vcole@midcolumbialibraries.org](mailto:vcole@midcolumbialibraries.org).

 ---